LinxzSec/LinxzSec.github.io/_drafts/2018-14-11-Samba username map script.md

 ### Exploit

 We can exploit this vulnerability using the [Metasploit module](https://www.exploit-db.com/exploits/16320/) however, this is another exploit that is easy to execute manually.
+As per usual we will exploit the vulnerability with Metasploit, manually and write our own script for the exploit.

 It's worth noting in the below examples I am using [Metasploitable 2](https://metasploit.help.rapid7.com/docs/metasploitable-2)